Skip Navigation

 (ii) the County Court hearing centre to which the proceedings have since been transferred.

-(5) Subject to paragraph (4)(b)(ii), a request for a warrant of control to enforce a judgment or order made at the County Court Money Claims Centre must be made to that office.
+(5) Subject to paragraph (4)(b)(ii), a request for a warrant of control to enforce a judgment or order made at the Civil National Business Centre must be made to that office.

 (6) In the request, the creditor must certify—